 Boozhoo, Mekadebinesikwe indigoo, migizi indoodem.
 Ozhaawashko-Wiikwedong indoonjibaa, Baawiting dash onjibaawag indaanikoobijiganag.
 My name is Kai Minosh Pyle and I am Ph.D. student in American Studies at the University of Minnesota.
-My primary research is on Anishinaabe Two-Spirit (LGBTQ) linguistic, literary, and historical memory from 1800 to the present.
+My primary research is on Michif language oral history and language revitalization.
+I am also interested in Anishinaabe Two-Spirit (LGBTQ) history and literature.

 I’ve been fascinated by history for as long as I can remember, and equally as long I’ve been frustrated by the way many historical texts talk about my ancestors and indigenous people in general–which is how this blog came to be.
 I am also very interested in languages (particularly endangered and Indigenous languages), and am in the process of learning several languages from my heritage, namely Michif, Ojibwe, and Cree.